-What is Naturopathy or Naturopathic medicine?
+What is Naturopathic medicine?

 “Naturopathy—also called naturopathic medicine—is a medical system that has evolved from a combination of traditional practices and health care approaches popular in Europe during the 19th century,” states the National Center for Complementary and Integrative Health (NCCIH).